 The audition recording should include:

-- Your name and voice part announced at the beginning of the recording or YouTube clip
+- Your name and voice-part announced at the beginning.

-- Prepared Solo: An aria from the Baroque period, which may be taken from opera, oratorio, or other choral works.
+- Prepared Solo: An aria from the Baroque or Classical period, which may be taken from opera, oratorio, or other vocal work.

 - Prepared Choral Excerpt: Schönberg’s Friede auf Erden: Sing a cappella from rehearsal number 2 (measure 21) to the cadence at the bottom of the page.
-The excerpt should be sung in German with the quarter note equaling approximately 60.
-The applicants may sing either note of the divisi.
-Download the excerpts here: Schönberg’s Friede auf Erden
+The excerpt should be sung in German at a tempo of approximately 60 to the quarter note.
+You may sing either note of the divisi.
+Download the excerpt here: Schönberg’s Friede auf Erden.

-Upon acceptance into the Choral Festival, you must register and include a 50% tuition payment to reserve your place.
+Upon acceptance into the Choral Festival, you must make a 50% tuition payment to reserve your place.

-If you have any problems or questions about the audition process, please contact David Conley, graduate assistant for the Summer Choral Festival at [email protected].
+If you have any problems or questions about the audition process, please contact Matthew Lee, graduate assistant for the Summer Choral Festival at [email protected].

 Housing is available on campus (see Registration Form) or at area hotels.